Live at the Lower Manhattan Ocean Club: Reception

-The Allmusic review by Scott Yanow awarded the album 3 stars, stating, "This double CD, which packages together the two original LPs, captures David Murray's quartet (trumpeter Lester Bowie, bassist Fred Hopkins and drummer Phillip Wilson) in high spirits.
-The six selections (four are over ten minutes and "For Walter Norris" exceeds 21) are full of spirit, looseness, humor, screams and screeches.
-Some of it rambles on too long (and Murray's soprano on "Bechet's Bounce" is quite silly) but it generally holds on to one's attention.".
+The AllMusic review by Scott Yanow stated, "This double CD, which packages together the two original LPs, captures David Murray's quartet (trumpeter Lester Bowie, bassist Fred Hopkins and drummer Phillip Wilson) in high spirits.
+The six selections (four are over ten minutes and 'For Walter Norris' exceeds 21) are full of spirit, looseness, humor, screams and screeches.
+Some of it rambles on too long (and Murray's soprano on 'Bechet's Bounce' is quite silly) but it generally holds on to one's attention."